 Panelist: Ertan Enginalev, Founder & Managing Partner, WSD Capital Management

 Panelist: Cynthia Jamison, Chairman, Tractor Supply Company; Director, Darden, Inc., Office Depot Inc., Big Lots Stores, Inc.

 Panelist: Mary Wallace, Retail, Consumer Behaviour & Place Executive, IBM Services

 The turmoil around Covid-19 has created opportunities for engaged shareholders as company valuations have tumbled and some management’s inability to deal with crisis have become apparent.
 ESG continues to be top of mind for investors, but with a shift away from the governance aspects and more toward the social issues brought to light during the pandemic.
-Activists by nature are opportunistic investors…so why is shareholder activism in Europe down?
 The recovery will lead to a whole new set of corporate vulnerabilities centered around how the world has changed and how companies are positioned.
 What are their weaknesses?
 Are old business models outdated?
 How did companies fair in comparison to their competitors during the recovery?
 Perhaps activists are sitting on the sidelines ready to pounce.
 This panel will explore the changing face of shareholder activism in Europe and discuss what we can expect from activists as they are surely seeing opportunity on the horizon.

 Panelist: Michel De Fabiani, Chair of Policy Committee, The European Confederation of Director’s Association; Vice-President, Franco-British Chamber of Commerce & Industry

 Panelist: Michael Herskovich, Global Head of Corporate Governance, BNP Paribas Asset Management

 Panelist: Till Hufnagel, Partner, Head of Activism, Petrus Advisors